 So, whether it’s melancholy in the rain or awakening in the blazing sun (even in September), Porto is full of activities and must-sees.
 Despite a long and crowded list of things to see, we still had time to enjoy this last holiday of the summer of 2021.

-Indeed, I am usually on the go, listing everything there is to see, collecting as many memories as possible of a place.
-However, for the past few months, I’ve been giving myself more freedom when I travel, I take the time to really appreciate the place, even if my list has not been entirely checked off.
-So I can really get away from the daily frenzy and enjoy my holiday in a positive state of mind.
+Indeed, I am usually on the go, listing everything there is to see, and collecting as many memories as possible of a place.
+However, for the past few months, I’ve been giving myself more freedom when I travel, I take the time to appreciate the place, even if my list has not been entirely checked off.
+So I can get away from the daily frenzy and enjoy my holiday in a positive state of mind.
 Well, during this trip, we didn’t just sit on a deckchair in the sun and read a good book either, as we walked almost 100 km in 5 days (I still curse the hills of Porto)!

 Therefore, in this article, I present you with 8 steps not to be missed during a stay in Porto.